erikvullings/mithril-examples/README.md

 # mithril-examples
 Useful examples and flems from Mithril's gitter channel.
+See also the [links page](https://github.com/erikvullings/mithril-examples/blob/master/links.md) for other interesting projects.

 ## Routing